Location: Ann Arbor, Michigan United States

 Company: The University of Michigan

-Jeff loves making complicated designs simple and solving challenging design problems that directly help people.
+Inspired by: Jeff loves making complicated designs simple and solving challenging design problems that directly help people.

 As a graduate researcher in Mechanical Engineering studying Silicone 3D Printing, Jeff has extensive knowledge in additive manufacturing and machining processes.
 With his work experience in plastics product design at BASF, he also has experience optimizing consumer, automotive and aerospace products for mass production.
 Jeff is also a resident expert in soft material design and fabrication.
 He is also knowledgeable about high powered electronic systems from his experience in building custom electric longboards.